-Research has shown that nearly 70 per cent of IoT devices are riddled with serious vulnerabilities.
-Protecting organizations and individuals against the increasing risks aren’t going to be easy, we can’t afford to have so many exposed weaknesses waiting to be exploited.
-Firstly, one needs to be aware of the threats they are facing.
+Research has shown that nearly 70 per cent of IoT devices have serious vulnerabilities.
+Protecting organizations and individuals against the increasing risks aren’t going to be easy.
+We can’t afford to have so many exposed weaknesses waiting to be exploited.
+Firstly, one needs to be aware of the threats one are facing.
 OWASP has provided us with the Internet of Things Project where they highlight the top 10 susceptible areas.
 The project explains the vulnerabilities as well as discusses prevention.

 The list is as follows:

-Many good security practices have been theoretically considered.
-These include the use of secure protocols, using a VPN, using identity management and by providing timely latest updates and patches for the gadgets.
+Experts have theoretically considered many good security practices.
+These include the use of secure protocols, using a VPN, using identity management and providing timely latest updates and patches for the gadgets.

-The next few years are crucial for the development of IoT, we need to ensure that manufacturers make use of a security regulatory framework and follow a set guideline of cybersecurity standards required for IoT security.
-The myth that IoT cybersecurity is a consumer problem needs to be broken and organisations need to understand that their applications are and data are vulnerable to various kinds of cyber attacks.
-The goal to be achieved is the prevention of all kinds of attacks and not just their detection, that is the worst possible outcome as detection usually implies that the damage has been done and likely has spread.
+The next few years are crucial for the development of IoT.
+We need to ensure that manufacturers make use of a security regulatory framework and follow a set guideline of cybersecurity standards required for IoT security.
+The myth that IoT cybersecurity is a consumer problem has to vanish and organisations need to understand that their applications and data are vulnerable to various kinds of cyberattacks.
+The goal is to achieve the prevention of all kinds of attacks and not just their detection.
+That is the worst possible outcome as detection usually implies that the damage has been done and likely has spread.

-Even though most IoT security challenges are yet to be overcome, the industry has recognised these weaknesses in the devices.
+Even though we are yet to overcome most IoT security challenges, the industry has recognised these weaknesses in the devices.
 Fortunately, cybersecurity professionals are already adjusting to the new demands of this widespread network.